sijopkd/sijopkd.github.io/_pages/about.md

 2011 - Pune, India <br />
 2012 - New Delhi, India <br />

-Pratibha award by Gandhi Study Center,Kerala, 2012  <br />
+- Pratibha award by Gandhi Study Center,Kerala, 2012  <br />
 Awared for securing the highest marks in the State in the Higher Secondary Examination, 2012 <br />

+- Hackathon Winner, 2019
+Organized by yuuvis by Optimal Systems